libbyschuknight/tid_til/git_github/git.md

 Perhaps also as I am using OhMyZsh and being using the git [cheatsheet](https://github.com/robbyrussell/oh-my-zsh/wiki/Cheatsheet#git) I have taken the easy/lazy road of just always adding everything.
 I had better start using `ga` (shortcut for `git add`) when wanting to not add all files.

+UPPATE to this is that I am now using the Git / Github integration with Atom https://github.atom.io/, which is great and makes it much easier I think to stage files and parts of files.

 ### Checking out a branches `tag` / version

 ```bash